Animal Nutrition

 From EPA (ω-3) — Anti-inflammatory / weaker series

 ω-3 and ω-6 compete for the same COX and LOX enzymes.
-A higher dietary ω-3:ω-6 ratio shifts production toward less inflammatory eicosanoids.
+Higher dietary ω-3:ω-6 ratio shifts production toward less inflammatory eicosanoids.

 Lipid Digestion & Absorption